-a.
-Mask Holder - holds masks in place.
-Avoid tampering with the 3 metal proximity flags.

-b.
-Chuck - holds wafer in place
+- a.
+Mask Holder holds masks in place - b.
+Chuck holds wafer in place - c.

-- c.
 WEC Wedge Error Compensation.
 It occurs after loading the substrate.
 In this procedure, the wafer is leveled so that it is as close as possible to being parallel to the mask.
-The WEC-pressure is used to compensate for the higher gravitation force of a bigger chuck.
-There are two WEC options; contact and proximity.
+There are two WEC options, contact and proximity.
 Contact WEC achieves parallelism by utilizing the flatness of the mask/wafer contact.
-Proximity WEC uses three proximity flags (see a & m) for parallelism adjustment.
+Proximity WEC uses three proximity flags (see m) for parallelism adjustment.
 Of these two, the contact WEC has less error and is preferred unless circumstances dictate otherwise.
-If you need to use proximity WEC, use only the MA6-P. If you experience regular over-current errors, reduce the WEC-pressure to 0 (zero).
-At 0 bar pressure, the force during WEC is about 7N 8N. - d.
-Micrometer knobs X and Y Located on left and the right side of the alignment stage respectively, they are used to move the microscope along the x- (maximal travel ± 10mm) and y-axis (maximal travel ± 5mm). - e.
-Stage $\theta$ -movement Micrometer: This is a small knob at the right side of the alignment stage.
-Maximal travel is $\pm 5^{\circ}$ . - f.
-Fast key when activated (LED is on), it allows the microscope to move rapidly in either the x- or y-axis - g.
+If you need to use proximity WEC, consult staff prior to doing so. - d.
+Direction arrow keys X- and Y- Move the microscope along the x- and y-axis.
+They are also used to change program parameters - e.
+Fast key when activated (LED is on), they allow the microscope to move rapidly in either the x- or y-axis - f.
 SEP keys These keys enable the alignment position of the chuck to be changed in finite steps of 1μm along the z-axis.
 The keys are active with the wafer loaded and in alignment position.
-When used, they increase or decrease the alignment gap between the mask and the wafer.
+When used, they increase or decrease the alignment gap between the mask and the wafer. - g.

-- h.
 ALIGN CONT/EXP Key Enables the operator to change the position of the exposure chuck between alignment gap and contact position with the mask (or proximity if the selected exposure program is proximity).
 This places the wafer in contact position (proximity) without exposure.
-Pressing the key again returns the wafer back to its original alignment position. - i.
+Pressing the key again returns the wafer back to its original alignment position. - h.
 ALIGNMENT CHECK key This triggers all parameters of an exposure program except the exposure.
 The key only works for Hard Contact, Vacuum contact and Low Vacuum Contact.
-Using this key allows one to check their final alignment before pressing the exposure key. - j.
-EXPOSURE Key After completing the alignment process, press this key to start exposure. - k.
+Using this key allows one to check their final alignment before pressing the exposure key.

+- i.
+EXPOSURE Key After completing the alignment process, press this key to start exposure. - j.
 TSA Key Top side alignment.
 The top microscope is used to align the mask to the top/front of the wafer.
-The topside of the substrate is then exposed. - 1.
+The topside of the substrate is then exposed. - k.
+BSA Back Side Alignment (MABA6 only).
+The bottom side objectives are used to align mask features to the backside of the substrate.
+The topside of the substrate is then exposed.
+Although MA6 has keys and knobs for backside alignment, they are not functional and can be ignored. - l.
 Multiple Exposure Key This key allows for the overall exposure to be broken down into equal shorter exposure intervals with defined wait times during which the substrate is not exposed.
 It may be useful in exposure of thick photoresists that have long exposure requirements. - m.
-Proximity Flags The three pneumatically actuated flags located on the mask holder sides.
+Proximity Flags The three pneumatically actuated flags located on the bottom side of the mask holder.
 They serve as spacers between the mask and substrate during proximity WEC. - n.
 Overcurrent Error This error may occur when you press the exposure key.
 However, its cause emanates from bad WEC procedure that causes the motor which brings the mask and wafer into contact, to draw excessive current.
 The problem manifests itself when the exposure procedure is triggered.
-Often observed when using a standard mask and little substrate pieces placed off-center on a carrier wafer.

-7. Exposure Programs
+6. Exposure Programs